NullyIsHere/.github/profile/README.md

 ## Side projects
 Projects we work on that are either experimental or not as active.

+### Discord-Revolt Crossmoji
+We're working on a bot, which will allow you to seamlessly sync emojis between Discord and Revolt.

 ### Discord-Nerimity playground
 We're experimenting with [Nerimity](https://nerimity.com/) API to see how we can use it with Discord and others in the future.
 Not open source yet, but soon (once we actually finish it, that is).